conrad-krueger/eICU_Preprocess/README.md

 Use `--all` for all tasks, `--regional` to perform regional splits.
 If you want to only do a specific subset of tasks, use the corresponding flags.
-If the root directory has alreafy been fully populated, use `--skip_labeling`.
+If the root directory has already been fully populated, use `--skip_labeling`.

 ### Linking to root